This living document is a non-exhaustive list of key blockchain terms. Click through on each term for a longer explanation.

 A decentralized application (sometimes called a Dapp) is a piece of software that communicates with a blockchain (or other P2P network) using a smart contract as its business logic.

 DeFi stands for decentralized finance and represents a category of financial products and services built on blockchain technology.
-DeFi does not use intermediaries like traditional financial products and services and therefore has the potential to make financial systems more accessible to the people of the world.

 Digital signatures are requirements for any working blockchain; their attributes are of paramount importance and can profoundly impact the characteristics of a blockchain.